 ppc affiliate programs

-731+ Pay Per Click Affiliate Programs
+16+ Pay Per Click Affiliate Programs

 Pay per click affiliate programs have always had a huge attraction to affiliate marketers.
+But how do you find the right program to promote?

 While there are many pay per click affiliate programs that let you monetize just about any piece of content, the most lucrative programs are usually the ones that cater to one specific topic.

-Table of contents:
+Table of Contents

 • Pay per impression programs pay a revenue based on the number of impressions (views) an ad on your website has accumulated.
 These types of ads can usually be found on highly specific niche websites.

 • Pay per lead programs pay a set commission for every new lead that is referred to them by the affiliate marketer’s platform.
-This is common in service oriented businesses, where products can’t be bought online but someone that fills out a form to get a quote or advice is valuable to the company.
+This is common in service oriented businesses, where products can’t be bought online but someone who fills out a form to get a quote or advice is valuable to the company.

 • Pay per call refers to programs in which the paid fee is determined by the number of telephone calls to the advertiser, made by ad viewers.

-• Pay per install, finally, is an affiliate campaign type that is very popular amongst mobile applications, where the revenue is based on the number of downloads or installations of the app a publisher has realised for the advertiser.
+• Pay per install, finally, is an affiliate campaign type that is very popular amongst mobile applications, where the revenue is based on the number of downloads or installations of the app a publisher has realized for the advertiser.

-These programs are suitable for (almost) any type of website, because they offer a broad range of topics and products to promote.
+These programs are suitable for (almost) any type of website because they offer a broad range of topics and products to promote.

 1. Google AdSense (and YouTube AdSense)